Rockies vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have won in seven, or 31.8%, of the 22 contests they have been named as odds-on underdogs this year.
+- The Rockies have been victorious in eight, or 34.8%, of the 23 contests they have been chosen as underdogs in this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.